JuliaGaussianProcesses/BayesianLinearRegressors.jl/README.md

 The interface sits at roughly the same level as that of [Distributions.jl](https://github.com/JuliaStats/Distributions.jl/).
 This means that while you won't find a scikit-learn-style `fit` function, you will find all of the primitives that you need to construct such a function to suit your particular problem.
 In particular, one can:

 - Construct a `BayesianLinearRegressor` (BLR) object by providing a mean-vector and precision matrix for the weights of said regressor.
 This object represents a distribution over (linear) functions.
-- A `BayesianLinearRegressor` is a `AbstractGP`, and implements the primary AbstractGP API.
+- Use a `BayesianLinearRegressor` as an `AbstractGP`, as it implements the primary AbstractGP API.
 - Think of an instance of `BayesianLinearRegressor` as a very restricted GP, where the time complexity of inference scales linearly in the number of observations `N`.
+- Draw function samples from a `BayesianLinearRegressor` using `rand`.
+- Construct a `BasisFunctionRegressor` object which is a thin wrapper around a `BayesianLinearRegressor` to allow a non-linear feature mapping `ϕ` to act on the input.

 ## Conventions